Kardashian Sisters Don’t Want Blac Chyna Back In Rob’s Life, Kris Jenner Pushes Relationship For The Show?

 As for Khloe, the 32-year-old reality star also agreed that a second season of the show is not a good idea for Rob, especially since his relationship with Blac Chyna has been quite stressful.

 “This is such a toxic relationship and we all don’t think it’s a good idea that they film this show.
 I don’t want my brother to keep getting taken advantage of.
 Does she keep communicating with you if you aren’t filming?
-To me, it doesn’t look that way,”
+To me, it doesn’t look that way.”

 In the end, Rob continues to fight for Blac Chyna, promising to work things out the best way they can.
 However, it still remains unclear whether or not Rob & Chyna Season 2 will come to fruition anytime soon.